+A sovereign verification market is an arena in which a verification output must be relied upon across institutions and jurisdictions, under regulatory change and cryptographic drift.
 Markets describe what is at stake.
 Sectors describe where the work is done.
 Markets and sectors are not alternatives.
 A market typically spans several sectors.
 A sector typically serves more than one market.

 Verification beneath institutional commitments to private-market funds.
 Diligence artefacts, GP disclosures, and consent-mediated bundle portability across LPs.